an-sh7/CodSoft/Task 1(Number Game)/README.md

 4. We have to repeat the code until user guesses the correct number or give limited attempts.
 # Optional
 1. Option for mutliple round.
-2. Option to allow user to play again
+2. Option to allow user to play again.
-3. Display Attempts and Score
+3. Display Attempts and Score.
 # What I want to add
-Users win rate
+1. Show Users win rate at end.